MarvinDinaku/Vitual-Gym-Financial/README.md

 cp .env.example .env

-This will start the Docker containers defined in the `docker-compose.yml` file.

-3. Start the Docker containers using the following command:

-./vendor/bin/sail up -d

-This will start the Docker containers defined in the `docker-compose.yml` file.

-4. Install the necessary dependencies using Composer:
+3. Install the necessary dependencies using Composer:

 ./vendor/bin/sail composer install

-5. Set up the database by running the following command:
+4. Set up the database by running the following command:

-./vendor/bin/sail artisan migrate
+php artisan migrate

 This will run the test database migrations and set up the tables required for the application.

-6. You should now be able to run tests on the testing database.

-./vendor/bin/sail artisan test

-7. Edit the .env file and change database name from:

-DB_DATABASE=testing to DB_DATABASE=vg_financial

-8. Set up the database again by running the following command:

-./vendor/bin/sail artisan migrate

-This will run the database migrations and set up the tables required for the application to run.

-9. Run the API on Postman or whatever software of your choice
+5. Run the API on Postman or whatever software of your choice

 Store a membership for the user id 1 (When migratin the users table is seeded with 5 users